the world's smartest travel social network

-If you are missing the rich and elegantly prepared food of France but don’t have a plane ticket, you are in luck because San Juan Capistrano sports the perfect venue for that succulent meal and sophisticated atmosphere.
+If you're hankering for the rich and elegantly prepared food of France but don’t have a plane ticket, you're in luck, because Southern California's San Juan Capistrano, just over an hour south of Los Angeles, sports the perfect venue for that succulent meal and sophisticated…

 Posted on August 4, 2017 at 11:18am